Intermodalics/pickit-docs/docs/robot-integrations/fanuc/fanuc_installation_and_setup.rst

   - ``PI_CALIBRATE.LS`` for :ref:`single-pose-calibration`.

 - The other ``PI_**.LS`` files define short Teach Pendant programs that abstract some of the Pickit logic into more user readable functions.
 They can also serve as macros that can be called manually.
-More about that later.

 .. tip:: In case of using Fanuc software version V7.X, V8.X and V9.X , you can directly use the binaries available in the downloaded folder.
 In the other case, you first have to compile the above files into binaries.